-Turkey detains dozens after Ankara bomb attack
+Turkey detains 90 people over suspected PKK links after Ankara bomb attack

 Tens of thousands of people have died since the start of the conflict in 1984.

-On Sunday, a suicide bomber detonated an explosive device near an entrance to the Turkish Interior Ministry, hours before President Recep Tayyip Erdogan was set to address parliament as it returned from its summer recess.
+On Sunday, a suicide bomber detonated an explosive device near an entrance to the Turkish Ministry of Interior, hours before President Recep Tayyip Erdogan was set to address parliament as it returned from its summer recess.

 A second gunman was killed in a shootout with police.
 Two police officers were slightly wounded in the attack.

-The suspects arrived at the scene inside a vehicle they seized from a veterinarian in the central Turkish of Kayseri after shooting him in the head, officials said.
+The suspects arrived at the scene inside a vehicle they seized from a veterinarian in the central Turkish city of Kayseri after shooting him in the head, officials said.

 The PKK claimed responsibility for the attack, according to a news website close to the group, while Turkish authorities identified one of the assailants as a PKK member.

-Hours later, Turkey’s warplanes carried out air attacks on suspected PKK sites in northern Iraq, where the group’s leadership is based.
+Hours later, Turkey’s warplanes carried out attacks on suspected PKK sites in northern Iraq, where the group’s leadership is based.